noora20FH/iCLOP_learning_platform_2024/README.md

 ## iCLOP Learning Platform 2024

-Proyek ini menekankan pada pengembangan full-stack, menggabungkan keahlian dalam pengujian Python, pengembangan backend dengan Laravel, dan pengembangan frontend untuk menciptakan sistem pembelajaran yang efektif dan mudah digunakan.
+This project emphasizes full-stack development, combining expertise in Python testing, backend development with Laravel, and frontend development to create an effective and user-friendly learning system.

-## Kontribusi
+## Contributions

-- Mengembangkan dan memelihara kerangka kerja pengujian otomatis menggunakan Python untuk memvalidasi kode dan materi pembelajaran.
+- Developing and maintaining an automated testing framework using Python to validate code and learning materials.

-- Mengintegrasikan kerangka kerja pengujian ini dengan backend Laravel platform iCLOP.
+- Integrating this testing framework with the Laravel backend of the iCLOP platform.

-- Merancang dan mengembangkan antarmuka pengguna (halaman user) untuk pengalaman pembelajaran yang optimal, termasuk:
+- Designing and developing the user interface (user pages) for an optimal learning experience, including:

-    - Halaman Pembelajaran Data Analytics with Python
+    - Data Analytics with Python Learning Page

-    - Halaman Detail Materi
+    - Detailed Material Page

-- Membangun API untuk menghubungkan kerangka kerja pengujian Python dengan framework Spring Boot, yang digunakan dalam proses validasi kode Python.
+- Building an API to connect the Python testing framework with the Spring Boot framework, used in the Python code validation process.

-## Teknologi yang Digunakan:
+## Technologies Used:

-Framework: Laravel, Bootstrap
+- Frameworks: Laravel, Bootstrap

-Bahasa Pemrograman: HTML, CSS, JavaScript, PHP
+- Programming Languages: HTML, CSS, JavaScript, PHP

 ## Notes: